AkashBahetra/top-streaming-services-data-india/API.md

 ---

-This API documentation provides the foundation for understanding and extending the Top Streaming Services Data Portugal project.
+This API documentation provides the foundation for understanding and extending the Top Streaming Services Data India project.
 For additional details, refer to the [Trakt API documentation](https://trakt.docs.apiary.io/) and examine the source code.